ldtteam/MinecoloniesWiki/source/items/buildingtool.md

 </div>

 <br>
 You will get a building tool in the Supply Camp or Ship.
 It is in the same rack as the townhall.
-However, you can craft the building tool if you need another one as the recipe is simple.
+However, you can craft the building tool if you need another one, as the recipe is simple.
 The building tool is *THE* most important tool you will need for the entire mod!
-With the building tool you can place all the buildings, worker huts and even even any structure scanned by you (see [Schematics](../tutorials/schematics)) perfectly.
-The possibilitites are endless!
+With the building tool you can place all the buildings, worker huts, and even even any structure scanned by you (see [Schematics](../tutorials/schematics)) perfectly.
+The possibilities are endless!
 Watch a short video of how it works here:
 <br><br>

 <p class="h4"><a id="build_tool">Building Tool Video.</a></p>